Genetic Tools Help Identify a Cellular Culprit for Type 1 Diabetes

 Related Articles

+Released today, the 2022 U.S. News Best Graduate Schools rankings gave high marks to UC San Diegos’s graduate education in political science and the Jacobs School of Engineering, among other professional schools… […]

+UC San Diego School of Medicine and Leica Establish Center of Excellence in Microscopy

-February 20, 2019 sandiegobiotech News Comments Off on Foreign Bees Monopolize Prize Resources in Biodiversity Hotspot
+February 8, 2019 sandiegobiotech News Comments Off on UC San Diego School of Medicine and Leica Establish Center of Excellence in Microscopy

+Upgraded Radar Can Enable Self-Driving Cars to See Clearly No Matter the Weather

-December 2, 2020 sandiegobiotech News, UCSD News Comments Off on Diamonds May Be Award-Winning Physicist’s Best Friend
+November 17, 2020 sandiegobiotech News, UCSD News Comments Off on Upgraded Radar Can Enable Self-Driving Cars to See Clearly No Matter the Weather

-Physicist Chunhui Du was selected to receive the U.S. Air Force’s Young Investigator Research Program (YIP) Award for her nanoscale quantum sensing technique using diamonds to study novel and unconventional supe… […]
+A new kind of radar could make it possible for self-driving cars to navigate safely in bad weather.
+Electrical engineers at UC San Diego improved the imaging capability of existing radar sensors so that they acc… […]